Eligibility and timing

 Going on exchange in your third or final year

-Generally for Bachelors degrees that are three years in duration, the recommended time is in your second year.
-If going in your final year, please plan carefully so that you can still complete your remaining degree requirements and stay on track for graduation.
-Where possible in your degree, you should leave elective courses for the exchange semester to have flexible course options, and complete compulsory or core courses at the University of Auckland.
+Generally for Bachelors degrees that are three years in duration, the recommended time to go on exchange is in your second year.
+If going in your final year, careful planning is required so that you can still complete your remaining degree requirements and stay on track for graduation.
+Where possible in your degree, you should leave your general education exemption space and any elective courses for the exchange semester to have flexible course options, and complete compulsory or core courses at the University of Auckland.

 Undergraduate